If you have questions regarding this policy or our handling of your personal information, please email us at firstname.lastname@example.org.

 When we send you an email, we may track whether you have opened that email and whether you have clicked any links it may contain.
 This helps us measure and improve the performance of our email campaigns.

 Our applications use Google Analytics, a web analytics service provided by Google, Inc. (‘Google’).
 The cookies used by Google Analytics are third party cookies referred to above, and help our applications analyse how you use them.
 The information generated by the cookie about your use of our applications (including your IP address) will be transmitted to and stored by Google on servers in the United States.
 Google will use this information to provide us with reports on application activity and other services relating to application activity.
 For more information about how Google uses your data please see Google’s Privacy & Terms.
+You can opt out of Google Analytics cookies by using this Google Analytics Opt-Out Add-on.

 Social Sharing Cookies provide you with additional functionality to share content from our applications to social media websites and email using the social media widgets or buttons found on our applications.
 Use of these widgets or buttons may place a cookie on your device to make their service easier to use and to ensure your interaction is displayed on webpages (e.g. the social share count cache is updated).
 We encourage you to review each provider’s privacy information before using any such service.